Hill Cipher

 Encryption:

-- Multiply the key matrix by each plaintext vector, and take the result modulo 26 to get the ciphertext vector.
+- Multiply the key matrix K by each plaintext vector, and take the result modulo 26 to get the ciphertext vector.

 - Convert the resulting numbers back into letters.